PepsiCo keeps 2012 outlook despite quarterly beat

-"As we have said, PepsiCo is a work in progress and we think this shows movement toward more stable results," JP Morgan analyst John Faucher said, adding that the stock would probably be even higher if the Americas' beverage business was stronger.
+PepsiCo is rounding out a transition year in 2012.
+It ramped up marketing and streamlined its workforce and portfolio to improve performance, particularly that of North American drinks, which had lagged those of Coca-Cola (KO.N).

-In the just-ended third quarter, sales volume declined in the Americas, hurt by decisions to stop selling unprofitable drinks, including some juices and bottled water packages where Chief Executive Indra Nooyi said there was "a hell of a price war."
+In the just-ended third quarter, sales in that business were hurt by decisions to stop selling unprofitable drinks, including some juices and bottled water packages where Chief Executive Indra Nooyi said there was "a hell of a price war."

 "We won't chase volume growth at all costs," Nooyi told analysts.
 She said moving forward, PepsiCo would focus on categories that were growing profitably.